 I have been privileged in my recovery in many ways.

-I can’t help but share a moment of first internship in social work to shed more light on recovery as a privilege.
-During that time, I was interning in a end-of-life unit in a regional cancer center.
-Every morning, I attended nursing rounds, in which, report was given to the incoming day shift.
-It was at that time when I first heard the term: “re-habable” as in, he or she is too ridden with cancer, he’s not rehabable.
-This concept shocked me, deeply. perhaps it shocked me because I was embarking on a recovery-based learning trajectory, or because, personally & professionally, I have always believed that no-one is beyond repair.
+I can’t help but share a moment of the first internship in social work to shed more light on recovery as a privilege.
+During that time, I was interning in an end-of-life unit in a regional cancer center.
+Every morning, I attended nursing rounds, in which a report was given to the incoming day shift.
+It was at that time when I first heard the term: “re-hab-able” as in, he or she is too ridden with cancer, he’s not rehab-able.
+This concept shocked me deeply.
+Perhaps it shocked me because I was embarking on a recovery-based learning trajectory, or because, personally & professionally, I have always believed that no-one is beyond repair.

 Slowly, I learned not everyone shared in my philosophy of recovery.
-The very web of meaning surrounding recovery & healing is encircles and intersects with privilege.
-As time unfolded, I would learn more about the intersectionality of privilege and recovery in mental health & other related fields.
+The very web of meaning surrounding recovery & healing is encircling and intersects with privilege.
+As time unfolded, I would learn more about the intersectionality of opportunity and improvement in mental health & other related fields.

 The next learning moment came during my work as a Recovery Specialist working for the Mental Health Association.
 I was a field worker in the inner city of Yonkers, New York.
-During my work as a peer with one client I would run in a stumbling block each and every time I met with this individual.
-The client would remind me, during my motivational talks, that I have a family, and, in turn, there was a reason I was more succesful in my recovery than the other people on my caseload.
-Looking back on that experience, I cant help but remember feeling the metaphorical frog in my throat each and every time this client reminded me that my family was the reason I was so successful in my recovery.
+During my work as a peer with one client, I would run in a stumbling block whenever I met with this individual.
+The client would remind me, during my motivational talks, that I have a family, and, in turn, there was a reason I was more successful in my recovery than the other people on my caseload.
+Looking back on that experience, I can’t help but remember feeling the metaphorical frog in my throat every time this client reminded me that my family was the reason I was so successful in my recovery.

 Even deeper, are the cultural implications of privilege.
 Many cultures do not believe in diagnosis.
 They do not see mental health as something that requires treatment or medical intervention upon dysregulation.
 I am lucky that I come from a background in which my heritage doesn’t interfere with me getting the mental health treatment I required from my early adulthood and recovery from schizophrenia.
-But, to this day, there are cultures which do not view people exhibiting symptoms from a mental health diagnosis as requiring necessary medical or psychiatric intervention which may be life-saving or life-preserving.
+To this day, some cultures do not view people exhibiting symptoms from a mental health diagnosis as requiring necessary medical or psychiatric intervention, which may be life-saving or life-preserving.